Preparing to Migrate TrueNAS CORE to SCALE

 • IP address assigned to the controller.
 Either allow DHCP to assign the IP address or assign a static IP.

-6. Back up any critical data!
+8. Back up any critical data.

-Migrating from Deprecated Services
+Deprecated Services in SCALE

 Migrating from DDNS Service